Dadben08/Dadben08/README.md

   <li>npm and npx</li>
 </ul>

-<h3>Projects:</h3>

-Web Application with Express:

-Created a multi-page web application using Express.js Implemented custom middleware for handling working hours Used a template engine for styling
-Mongoose Project Organization:

-Separated database configuration, models, routes, and controllers Handled CRUD operations for a User model
-Shopping Cart Project:

-Implemented Object-Oriented JavaScript (OOJ) principles Created classes for products, shopping cart items, and the shopping cart itself Developed methods for adding, removing, and displaying items
-Experience:
-Project Development:
-Skilled in organizing projects with a clear separation of concerns Experienced in creating middleware to handle specific application requirements Personal Statement:
+Personal Statement:
 As a fullstack engineer, I thrive on turning complex ideas into elegant solutions through code.
 I am passionate about learning and enjoy tackling challenges that come my way.
 Whether it's developing a new feature, optimizing an existing system, or exploring new technologies, I am always eager to expand my knowledge and contribute to impactful projects. </p>